Reading Wildly

 In response to the ensuing awesome Twitter conversation, I developed a reading program for my staff to encourage all of us to read widely in different genres.
 I call this program Reading Wildly and here's how it works:

 Each month, my staff members are required to read one book from a certain genre.
-Books must be from our Children's Room (not teen or adult) and they must be chapter books, nonfiction (applicable for some genres), or graphic novels (and, of course, audiobooks and ebooks are fine).
-We each read a book, fill out a book review form, and share a booktalk at our monthly Reading Widely meeting.
+Books must be from our Children's Room or Teen Scene, and they must be chapter books, nonfiction (applicable for some genres), or graphic novels (and, of course, audiobooks and ebooks are fine, but not picture books or easy readers).
+We each read a book and share a booktalk at our monthly Reading Widely meeting.
+This meeting is separate from our monthly department meeting if at all possible.
 Everyone is welcome to read more than one book, but only required to read one.
+I allow them work time to read only if their date-sensitive work is done.

 July - Reader's Choice*